 It is essential to start teaching your children communication skills from an early age, as it will help them develop into confident and effective communicators.
 By teaching your kids how to communicate effectively, you are providing them with the tools they need to succeed in life.

 Children interrupt conversations for various reasons.
-Some may interrupt because they are excited or have something important to say.
+Some may interrupt because they are excited, have a sense of urgency, or have something important to say.
 Others may interrupt because they don’t know how to wait their turn or listen actively.

 It is essential to understand why your child interrupts conversations so that you can address the issue effectively.
 By understanding the underlying cause of your child’s behavior, you can help them develop better communication skills.